-All shareholders receive a copy of the Company's Annual Report and both the annual and half yearly reports are posted on the Company's website.
+All shareholders receive a copy of the Company's Annual Report and both the annual and half yearly reports are posted on the Company's website and emailed to investors who have registered for email updates.
 Quarterly reports are prepared in accordance with ASX Listing Rules and posted on the Company's website.
 Regular updates on operations are made via ASX releases.
 All information disclosed to the ASX is posted on the Company's website as soon as possible after it is disclosed to the ASX.